-Why I love making Fish Biryani in the Instant Pot
+Here are a few reason why I love making Fish Biryani in the Instant Pot:

 - Perfectly cooked rice with each grain separate and fluffy